-STATE OF HAWAII V. OFFICE OF HAWAIIAN AFFAIRS (No. 07-1372) - On April 29, 2008, the State of Hawaii filed a petition seeking review of a decision by the Supreme Court of Hawaii which reversed the lower state court and held that the State of Hawaii should be enjoined from selling or transferring 'ceded lands' held in trust until the claims of the native Hawaiians to the such lands have been resolved.
+STATE OF HAWAII V. OFFICE OF HAWAIIAN AFFAIRS (No. 07-1372) - On April 29, 2008, the State of Hawaii filed a petition seeking review of a decision by the Supreme Court of Hawaii which reversed the lower state court and held that the State of Hawaii should be enjoined from selling or transferring 'ceded lands" held in trust until the claims of the native Hawaiians to the such lands have been resolved.
 The Supreme Court of Hawaii based its decision, in principal part, on the Apology Resolution adopted by Congress in 1993 which gives "rise to the State's fiduciary duty to preserve the corpus of the public lands trust, specifically, the ceded lands, until such time as the unrelinquished claims of the native Hawaiians has been resolved."
 The briefs in opposition of the Office of Hawaiian Affairs and the individual native Hawaii plaintiffs are due on July 2, 2008.

-KICKAPOO TRADITIONAL TRIBE OF TEXAS V. STATE OF TEXAS (No. 07-1109) - On February 25, 2008, the Kickapoo Traditional Tribe of Texas filed a petition seeking review of a decision by the U.S. Court of Appeals for the Fifth Circuit which held that the Secretarial Procedure Regulations (25 C.F.R.
+KICKAPOO TRADITIONAL TRIBE OF TEXAS V. STATE OF TEXAS (NO. 07-1109) - On February 25, 2008, the Kickapoo Traditional Tribe of Texas filed a petition seeking review of a decision by the U.S. Court of Appeals for the Fifth Circuit which held that the Secretarial Procedure Regulations (25 C.F.R.
 Part 291), promulgated pursuant to the Indian Gaming Regulatory Act, are invalid.
 The Secretarial Procedure Regulations were adopted following the Supreme Court's decision in Seminole Tribe of Florida v.
 Florida which held that Congress has no authority to abrogate a state's Eleventh Amendment immunity from suit under the Indian Commerce Clause of Article I of the U.S. Constitution.
 Based on Seminole Tribe, absent a waiver of immunity, a state cannot be sued in federal court for refusing to negotiate a Class III gaming compact in good faith with an Indian Tribe.
 In such a case, the Secretarial Procedure Regulations provided an alternative process for approval of a Class III gaming compact.
 On April 8, 2008, the State of Texas filed a waiver of its right to respond, however, on April 28, 2008 the United States filed a brief in opposition indicating that, although the Fifth Circuit erred in invalidating the Secretarial Procedure Regulations, since no other court of appeals has yet addressed the issue, there is no conflict among the circuits or with decision of the Court requiring further review.
-The case has been scheduled for the conference of May 29, 2008.
+Although the case was scheduled for the conference of May 29, 2008, the Court has requested a response from the State of Texas.
+The state has requested an extension of time which was granted making the response brief due on July 21, 2008.